Juliand-Digital/cordova-plugin-scanner-input/README.md

 # cordova-plugin-scanner-input

-This is an *Apache Cordova* plugin which allows a web app to intercept text coming non-standard APIs.
+This is an *Apache Cordova* plugin which allows a web app to intercept text coming from non-standard APIs.
-It creates an invisible temporary overlay when the device's trigger key is pressed.
+It creates an invisible dialog which it focuses when the device's trigger key is pressed.
 Inside it, there is a standard `EditText` component which can receive input from code which erroneously looks for a focused input whose text to set.

 Such code has been encountered on a device with a built-in bar code scanner.